GPS waypoints and routes and Grid References for Round Rotherham

 Also, there may be some changes.
 If your system allows, subscribe to the GPS data file for notification if there is a change.

-The GPS files have been re-created for 2011, using the 2010 track and waypoints adjusted appropriately.
+The GPS files were re-created for 2023, using the track and waypoints adjusted appropriately.
+Changes for 2023 have been edited in.
 This means there could be small errors, arising from uncertainty for the GPS unit, a Garmin GPSMAP 60CSx.
 The files have been created with the core file name of rrr_gps_map.
 For clarity, the file type is duplicated in the file name, e.g. rrr_gps_map_rte.rte as some computer systems are set to hide the file type and so this file would appear as rrr_gps_map_rte to assist identification.
 Several users have reported that their computer takes it upon itself to decide that the file type/tag is .xml, and hence useless for Mapsource, BaseCamp, GPSU, etc. If you unhide the file type, you should be able to change it to the correct form.

 Again to assist removal from your GPS after the event, all waypoints have the same symbol, a flag (blue) (use 'delete by symbol' if your GPS unit allows).